RackHD/docs/docs/rackhd/ubuntu_package_installation.rst

 **RACKHD APPLICATIONS**

-Created the required file /opt/monorail/config.json , you can use the demonstration configuration file at https://github.com/RackHD/RackHD/blob/master/packer/ansible/roles/monorail/files/config.json as a reference.
+Create the required file /opt/monorail/config.json , you can use the demonstration configuration file at https://github.com/RackHD/RackHD/blob/master/packer/ansible/roles/monorail/files/config.json as a reference.